philozophy/philozophy.github.io/_pages/posts.md

 ---
 layout: posts
-permalink: /posts
+permalink: /posts/
-title: "All the posts"
+title: "All the posts bt year"
 ---